 Dr. Lew has over 30 years expertise as a licensed School Psychologist and joins our community each summer to provide individual and small group social skills growth opportunities for our campers.
 He retired as a Lt.
 Colonel from the Army.
 Campers LOVE Lew’s calm and affable approach.

 Erica has been with Sequoia for 10 years.
 She’s held multiple roles at camp and has served as our Program Director for the past four seasons.
 She enjoys the outdoors, animals, and learning new things.
 She studied anthropology and aspires to bring people of all backgrounds together.
 On the off season, Erica has worked as a Elementary School site coordinator, one on one counselor, and tutor, and is currently involved in Education Research and Program Design.

 We are excited to introduce the newest member of our Canine Team!
 Camp Sequoia is proud to have a “pawsitive” influence for our campers who love to connect with animals over the summer.
 Camp Sequoia has a 4-legged staff member during the summer to support our campers who benefit from a furry friend.
 Be sure to check out Flapjack’s blog during the school year.

 Our whole family loved everything about the camp including the amazing staff.Alan R.Parent

-Brittany is a 10 year veteran of Camp Sequoia and a division director for our younger campers.
-She is a licensed elementary school teacher who is a great blend of expertise with the “mom factor” to help our campers make friends, have fun and grow to be the best version of themselves.
+Brittany is in her second decade with Camp Sequoia.
+Her veteran experience includes work as a division director. aquatics director, program director and more.
+She is a licensed elementary school teacher who provides a great blend of expertise and the “mom factor” to help our campers make friends, have fun and grow to be the best version of themselves.